syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/spreadsheet/global-local.md

 # Globalization in ASP.NET MVC Spreadsheet control

+The Syncfusion ASP.NET MVC Spreadsheet component provides a feature known as Globalization (global and local), which makes the application more accessible and useful for individuals from different regions and language backgrounds.
+You have the ability to view data in your preferred language and format, resulting in an enhanced overall experience.

 ## Localization

-The [Localization](https://ej2.syncfusion.com/aspnetmvc/documentation/common/localization/) library allows you to localize the default text content of the Spreadsheet.
-The Spreadsheet has static text on some features (cell formatting, Merge, Data validation, etc.) that can be changed to other cultures (Arabic, Deutsch, French, etc.) by defining the
+The Syncfusion ASP.NET MVC Spreadsheet provides a built-in [Localization](https://ej2.syncfusion.com/aspnetmvc/documentation/common/localization/) library, enabling you to customize the text used in the spreadsheet to suit different languages or cultural preferences.
+With this library, you can change static text on various features (Ribbon, Context Menu, Dialog, Toolbar, etc.) to different cultures, such as Arabic, Deutsch, French, and more.

-[locale](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Spreadsheet.Spreadsheet.html#Syncfusion_EJ2_Spreadsheet_Spreadsheet_Locale) value and translation object.
+This can be achieved by defining the [locale](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Spreadsheet.Spreadsheet.html#Syncfusion_EJ2_Spreadsheet_Spreadsheet_Locale)  property and translation object.

-> You can refer to the locale keywords and their text in this [link](https://github.com/syncfusion/ej2-locale/) for different cultures.
+> From this [GitHub location](https://github.com/syncfusion/ej2-locale/), you can find the locale keywords and their text for various cultures.

 ### Loading translations

-Other than the default English culture, if you need it, you can localize the default text of the Spreadsheet through the [load](../common/internationalization/#load) method of the [L10n](https://ej2.syncfusion.com/aspnetmvc/documentation/common/localization/) class and set the culture by using the [locale](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Spreadsheet.Spreadsheet.html#Syncfusion_EJ2_Spreadsheet_Spreadsheet_Locale) property.

-The following example demonstrates the Spreadsheet in `French` culture.
-In the below sample we have translated the ribbon tab names and Home tab content (clipboard, cell style).
+Localization library that allows you to load translation objects for different cultures.
+By using the **load** function of the [L10n](https://ej2.syncfusion.com/aspnetmvc/documentation/common/localization/) class and [locale](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Spreadsheet.Spreadsheet.html#Syncfusion_EJ2_Spreadsheet_Spreadsheet_Locale) property, you can customize the text content of the Spreadsheet to be displayed in different languages.

+This feature allows you to specify translation objects for specific cultures, such as French, and display the Spreadsheet's content in the desired language.

+The following example demonstrates how to load a translation object for French culture, by using the **load** function of **L10n** class from the **ej2-base** module and by defining the [locale](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Spreadsheet.Spreadsheet.html#Syncfusion_EJ2_Spreadsheet_Spreadsheet_Locale) property to fr-CH.

 {% if page.publishingplatform == "aspnet-core" %}